gmac/schema-stitching-handbook/computed-fields/README.md

 This example demonstrates the core techniques for passing field dependencies between subservices, covering most of the topics discussed in the official [computed fields documentation](https://www.graphql-tools.com/docs/stitch-type-merging#computed-fields).

 Computed fields involve selecting data from various services, and then sending that data as input into another service that internally computes a result upon it.
 If you're familiar with the `_entities` query of the [Apollo Federation spec](https://www.apollographql.com/docs/federation/federation-spec/#query_entities), computed fields work pretty much the same way.
-Computed fields are fairly complex and therefore not a preferred solution in schema stitching for basic needs.
+Computed fields are fairly complex and therefore not a preferred solution for basic needs.
 However, they can solve some tricky problems involving the directionality of foreign keys.

 _In general, computed fields are most appropraite when:_